The Sit-Down with Don Tony 10/23/22: Bray Wyatt Appearing At Crown Jewel; Triple H/CM Punk Rumors: A**hole Wrestler Experiences; AEW/WWE DMCA Takedowns; JR’s Ass 😜

 - 2022 World Series Prediction: Houston Astros vs Philadelphia Phillies

-- Plus: GCW/WWE working relationship..
-Assh*le wrestler experiences..
+- Plus: Assh*le wrestler experiences..
 Asuka vs Iyo Sky & more

 - Plus: Showing love to Issac Hayes, Prince, Biggie, Tupac, Rick James, Pink Floyd, & others